awmlee/damn_hot_pie/README.md

 # Raspberry Pi Temperature Humidity (DHT sensor) + Air Quality Sensor (Plantower PMSx003) Website App
 This app lets you to view Temperature and Humidity (DHT readouts) and PM1, PM2.5, and PM10 Air Quality Index values (Plantower PMS7003 sensor) online in a form of interactive plot hosted from your Raspberry Pi.
 This is modification of the damn_hot_pie (from mwmajewsk) which hadn't been updated since 2015.
+I made the changes so that I could monitor indoor air quality during the 2020 California wildfires.
+Using this setup, I was able to monitor AQI and verify the effectiveness of my air filters -- since I'm stuck at home all day b/c COVID-19.

+This same raspberry pi also runs an RPi Camera server on another webpage, so it's doing a lot of work.

 Sample: